 The definitive method for treating colloid cysts is surgical removal.
-Prior to the advent of endoscopic neurosurgery, Most colloid cysts can be removed via a craniotomy, an open microsurgical procedure.
+Prior to the advent of endoscopic neurosurgery, most colloid cysts could be removed via a craniotomy, an open microsurgical procedure.
 Because of the deep and central location of these benign tumors, this surgical procedures can be lengthy.
 Memory function is particularly at risk.

 Highly refined endoscopes with a wide array of compatible instruments allow drainage and/or complete removal of some colloid cysts through a less invasive technique.